 {% endnavList %}

-HeretypeIdThe parameter is very important, it determines which "navigation category" menu you want to call.
-For exampletypeId=1It may be the main navigation,typeId=2It may be the bottom navigation, depending on the ID you create in the "Navigation Category Management" in the backend.
+HeretypeIdParameters are very important, they determine which menu of 'navigation category' you want to call.
+For exampletypeId=1It might be the main navigation,typeId=2It may be a bottom navigation, depending on the ID you create in the background "Navigation Category Management".

 {% navList navs with typeId=1 %}